hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/R_automation.md

+---
+title: "Using R on a Unix system"
+date: "October 11th, 2018"
+---

+Contributors: Mary Piper

+Approximate time: 45 minutes

+## Learning Objectives

+* Illustrate how to set-up personal R libraries on O2 and install packages
+* Demonstrate how to run an R script using `interactive` and `sbatch` jobs
+* Employ positional parameters in an R script to make scripts more flexible

 ## Using R on a Unix system

 For many analyses using R tools, the ability to utilize the resources of the cluster can greatly improve the speed and allocate greater memory to perform more efficient analyses, particularly for steps in single-cell RNA-seq (clustering, marker identification, and DE analysis) and ChIP-seq (ChIPQC and DiffBind) analyses.
 To run these analyses on the O2 cluster requires a set-up of a personal R library and X11 forwarding, if you want to interactively visualize output plots.